motaharinia/springboot-datajpamongodb/README.md

 - Field:
 A document has zero or more fields.
 It's like an RDBMS column having a key-value pair.

+### MongoDB 4.0 transactions with Spring Data:
+With MongoDB 4.0, ACID transactions have arrived in the Document store, enforcing all-or-nothing execution and maintaining data integrity.
+In Version 4.2, Multi-Document transactions supports transaction on replica sets, sharded clusters .
+- When the transaction has committed all data operations on the transaction will commit automatically.
+- If any operation fails, the transaction will fail.
+- When the transaction has failed all data operations on the transaction will roll back automatically.
+- Until transaction committed no write operation data will be exposed to the outside world.

+### Application.Properties:
+As long as you use Mongo 2.x, you can specify a host/port as above.
+If you use the Mongo 3.0 Java driver, spring.data.mongodb.host and spring.data.mongodb.port are not supported.
+In such cases, spring.data.mongodb.uri should be used to provide all of the configuration.

 further references:
 - https://spring.io/projects/spring-data-jpa
 - https://bezkoder.com/spring-boot-mongodb-crud/